SkillsUnion/tamkeen-software/docs/1-frontend/html-css/css.md

 >}
 >```

-Unless we have a strong reason not to, Rocket recommends using external styles for all CSS to keep our CSS rules centralised in CSS files that can be re-used across HTML files.
+Unless we have a strong reason not to, We recommend using external styles for all CSS to keep our CSS rules centralised in CSS files that can be re-used across HTML files.

 Unless we plan to be CSS specialists, we do not need to memorise exact CSS specificity of every permutation of selectors and HTML elements.
 Most browsers provide precise tools to debug CSS specificity, and <a href="https://www.w3schools.com/css/css_specificity.asp" target="_blank">W3Schools documents</a> how to calculate CSS specificity when we need to.